SansKrono/loz-homebrew-vault/Trial By Wombat/Races/Wombari.md

 -----
 ### Homeland

-[[Earthshaper Caverns]], with its intricate maze of chambers and tunnels, is the revered homeland of the Wombari.
+Earthshaper Caverns, with its intricate maze of chambers and tunnels, is the revered homeland of the Wombari.
 Within its echoing confines, these industrious beings have sculpted wonders, making the raw, rocky canvas come alive with their architectural marvels.
 The caverns glisten with the shimmer of minerals, the path illuminated by the ethereal light of glow fungi.

 Deep beneath Earthshaper’s undulating landscapes, the Wombari have nurtured a subterranean world of wonder.
-Their complex tunnels occasionally merge with the watery domains of the [[Platypian]]s, fostering bonds of mutual respect.
+Their complex tunnels occasionally merge with the watery domains of the Platypians, fostering bonds of mutual respect.
 Legends sing of visionary Wombari architects who dreamt and then dug the first grand cities beneath the surface.
 With caverns laden with precious gems, their influence in trade is undeniable.
-However, the annals of history also recount the dark days of the Tunnel Skirmishes with the [[Echidnarian]]s, a stark reminder of the need for unity.
+However, the annals of history also recount the dark days of the Tunnel Skirmishes with the Echidnarians, a stark reminder of the need for unity.

 -----